rbagchi/git-dataframe-tools/README.md

-# Git Scoreboard
+# Git DataFrame Tools

-Git Scoreboard is a project designed to analyze Git repository history, providing powerful insights into author contributions and code changes.
+Git DataFrame Tools is a project designed to analyze Git repository history, providing powerful insights into author contributions and code changes.
 It's built on a modular architecture, featuring a core library (`git2df`), a data extraction CLI (`git-df`), and the main analysis CLI (`git-scoreboard`).

 ## Project Structure